 - Lack of agreed upon methodologies to account for Food and Agriculture specific interventions such as land use change and crop rotation.

-Objective & outcome
+Objective & Outcome

-Approach & timeline
+Approach & Timeline

-Participation fee for the Working Group is €15,000 ($17,000).
-This grants participants with Implementation Partner access and allows for 2 participants per company to join.
+Participation fee for the Working Group is €20,000 ($20,000).
+This grants Implementation Partner access to the VCI and allows for two participants per company to join.
 Companies may also bring in a supporting consultant under their participation fee.